seedcase-project/seedcase-website/community/contribute/team/events/2022-10-in-person/index.md

     -   As blog posts?
 So we can eventually combine them into formal teaching material or some other documentation later?
     -   Other forms of dissemination?
+-   How to involve community (internal to SDCA as well as external)
+    -   Needs to be a recurring topic
+    -   How to actively and frequently do it?
+E.g. invite people to contribute or come to in-person meetings?
+    -   "Stakeholder investigation"

 ### Project brainstorming {#brainstorming}

--   Brainstorm potential names for project (other than DIF)
+-   Brainstorm potential names and logos for project (other than DIF)
     -   Some ideas in Issue [#4](https://github.com/steno-aarhus/dif-project/issues/4#issuecomment-1114582527),
         like GRID?